To use a Chromebook without signing in, you can browse as a guest. Guest mode is useful if you want to:

 - Sign in to your Chromebook using the owner account.

-- In the "People" section, click Manage other people.
+- In the "Security and Privacy" section, select Manage other people.

 - Turn on Enable Guest browsing.